rotemreiss/jTrack/README.md

 -d            | --description        | Value for the description field.
 -pr           | --priority           | Value for the priority field.
--a            | --attachment         | One or more file paths seperated by comma to be attached -l            | --labels             | Jira labels to add to new issues, separated by commas.
+-a            | --attachment         | One or more file paths seperated by comma to be attached -l            | --labels             | Jira labels to add to new issues, separated by space.
 -j            | --jira-closed-status | Jira statuses that are considered to be closed, defaults to 'Closed' and 'Resolved', separated by commas.
 -t            | --jira-type          | Jira issue type for new tasks, deafults to 'Task'.
 -se           | --skip-existing      | Do nothing if Jira already exists and open.